henrykim-projects/file_integrity_monitor/README.md

 <img src="https://github.com/thethirdbirthday/file_integrity_monitor/blob/7643b74fba1656b0e7658079d6b389def3b0ab58/images/fim_5.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br/>
-The FIM now provides the alternate alert and a security response can be made according to protocol: <br/>
+The FIM now returns the alternate alert and a security response can be made according to protocol: <br/>
 <img src="https://github.com/thethirdbirthday/file_integrity_monitor/blob/99a63fe1eb2075a6290a234854bce7661b0ea235/images/fim_6.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 </p>

 <h2>Final Thoughts</h2>
+This project combined concepts from both my IT and programming studies.
+I was able to apply knowledge from the CS50 course, creating a program from scratch using functions inherent to Python, and the code functioned as intended.
+Now, it would be ineffcient to copy and paste entire text files as the baseline to be monitored every time.
+Professional FIM's employ a Cyber Security concept called <i>hashing</i> that involves assigning a specific sequence of numbers to each file.
+These sequences change to reflect changes in a file.
+Monitoring the hash rather than the content of the file is much more effective.
+Certain libraries are available in Python that are helpful to creating accurate FIM's.
+However, as this project was intended to solely use current knowledge and explore a fundamental Cyber Security principle: I look forward to continuing to build upon this project as I delve further into field.

 <!--
  ```diff